Best Hikes in Banff

 Banff Walks

-Vermillion Walks (from Banff Springs Lodge)
+Vermillion Walks (from Banff Springs Hotel)

 This easy walk takes you from the hotel through the town of Banff onto your final destination of the scenic Vermilion Lakes.